amdegroot/deepgenres.torch/README.md

 ## Architecture
 <img align="center" src = "https://github.com/amdegroot/deepgenres.torch/blob/master/doc/network.png" height = 200/>

-## Pre-Processing
+## Data Collection
- 1. First, because music from SoundCloud is free, we take advantage of a pretty sweet SoundCloud song scraper called [SoundScrape](https://github.com/Miserlou/SoundScrape), which you can install with `pip install soundscrape`.
+First, because music from SoundCloud is free, we take advantage of a pretty sweet SoundCloud song scraper called [SoundScrape](https://github.com/Miserlou/SoundScrape), which you can install with `pip install soundscrape`.

  To give you an example of how to install songs by genre:

       1. Simply type the genre into the SoundCloud search bar online, select Playlists on the sidebar and pick a set.
       2. Navigate to one level outside this repo and open up a terminal to create a Data folder (we assume you download all sets there).
       ```Shell